danielkinahan/ir-storefront/README.md

 ### Preview content changes instantly (Draft Mode)

 Visit `http://{your-host}/api/draft` to enable cookies that disable caching to preview catalog and content changes instantly.
 [Learn more about the Draft Mode in Next.js docs.](https://nextjs.org/docs/app/building-your-application/configuring/draft-mode)

+### TODO

+-[ ] Navbar items are text, commas between each -[ ] Remove background from navbar -[ ] Footer is flat, with text links seperated by commas alligned left -[ ] Footer right side is land acknowledgement -[ ] Landing page is a large slide show with nav arrows